-(B) 2 hrs 30 min 🖽 Page 4-17 This activity is divided into four parts.
-In Part A , you will read The Fatal River Story and individually a questions. answer some In Part B , you will work with a partner and repeat the activity.
-In Part C, you will join another pair and repeat the activity once e more.
-Finally, in Part D you will address the discussion questions as a group.
-15 min Part A Work Individually (Your Personal Assessment of the Characters) 🚇 Page 4-17 Read The Fatal River Story found on page 4-19.
-Determine: • Who are the most and least honourable characters and v why? • Who are the most and least powerful characters and wh y?
-Indicate your answers by filling in "Section 1 - Personal Assess Assessment of the Characters in The Fatal River Story on page 30 min Part B Work with a Partner (Group of Two Assessment of the Characters) 🛄 Page 4-17 Choose a partner and try to reach consensus about which chara are most and least honourable and powerful.
-Record your answ Consensus of Two" of the chart. - 45 min Part C Work with Another Pair (Group of Four Assessment of the Characters) 🛱 Page 4-17 Join another pair to form a group of four. - Repeat the process of trying to reach consensus and record you "Section 3 - Consensus of Four" part of the chart.
-Remember to four of you agree upon can be recorded as consensus.
+4 2 hrs 30 min 🕮 Page 4-17 This activity is divided into four parts.
+In Part A , you will read The Fatal River Story and individ questions. ually answer some In Part B , you will work with a partner and repeat the act ivity.
+In Part C , you will join another pair and repeat the activit y once more.
+Finally, in Part D you will address the discussion question ns as a group.
+Part A Work Individually (Your Personal Assessment of the Characters) 🛄 Page 4-17 Read The Fatal River Story found on page 4-19.
+Determine: • Who are the most and least honourable characters s and why? • Who are the most and least powerful characters at nd why?

+Indicate your answers by filling in "Section 1 - Personal Assessment" of the chart

+Assessment of the Characters in The Fatal River Story on page 4-20.

+30 minPart B Work with a Partner (Group of Two Assessment of the Characters)Page 4-17

+Choose a partner and try to reach consensus about which characters in the story are most and least honourable and powerful.
+Record your answers in "Section 2 - Consensus of Two" of the chart.

+45 minPart C Work with Another Pair (Group of Four Assessment of the Characters)Page 4-17

+Join another pair to form a group of four.

+Repeat the process of trying to reach consensus and record your answers in "Section 3 - Consensus of Four" part of the chart.
+Remember that only what all four of you agree upon can be recorded as consensus.